francesco11112/new_repository1/README.md

 [root@hdpv2 prometheus-exporter]# ./bin/solr-exporter -p 9854 -z '192.168.1.40:2181,192.168.1.41:2181,192.168.1.42:2181' --config-file ./conf/solr-exporter-config.xml --num-threads 16
 [root@hdpv3 prometheus-exporter]# ./bin/solr-exporter -p 9854 -z '192.168.1.40:2181,192.168.1.41:2181,192.168.1.42:2181' --config-file ./conf/solr-exporter-config.xml --num-threads 16
 ```
-We can now go to our web browser on http://localhost:9090 and connect to the Prometheus GUI.
+Go to the web browser on http://localhost:9090 and connect to the Prometheus GUI.

 We can see from the Status Toolbar our two targets 'prometheus' and 'solr'.